tinruufu/tinruufu/README.md

 without danbooru credentials associated with a gold account, you won't be able to access images with censored tags

-without twitter keys, you won't be able to tweet
+without twitter keys and a file you can read at `/usr/share/dict/words`, you won't be able to tweet

 ## components (in order of how likely i think you are to be interested in them)